How to Hire an Equipment Appraiser!

 - Tip: Most Auctioneers, Dealers, and Accountants are NOT CERTIFIED!

-- Tip: Dealers and Auctioneers usually have hidden financial agendas and a Dealers Trade In Value is not valid in the appraisal world (there are to many variables that a Dealer can manipulate unless the dealer is willing to give you their cost, their markup, their finance markup, etc. – Full Disclosure).
+- Tip: Dealers and Auctioneers usually have hidden financial agendas and a Dealer’s Trade In Value is not valid in the appraisal world (there are too many variables that a Dealer can manipulate unless the dealer is willing to give you their cost, their markup, their finance markup, etc. – Full Disclosure).

 Interviewing the Appraiser – Questions to Ask

 Note for the Attorney – These are great questions for a courtroom.

 Here are the questions (and what we’d say in response as an example) you should be asking to verify if an Appraiser is Certified or not.

 1. Are you Certified?
 By who?
 Do they test?
 What Designations do you hold?